 Unlike many other states, we have a comparative negligence law that applies to car accidents.
 Victims should be aware of this law because it impacts the amount of compensation a victim may receive for their car accident-related injuries.

 ****Important Change to Florida’s Comparative Negligence Law: See the “Update” below.****

 Comparative Negligence allows the defendant to argue that the accident victim shares in the responsibility for causing the crash.
 According to the law, because the victim is partly to blame, the defendant will not have to pay for that percentage of the accident that was the victim’s own fault.

 With comparative negligence, recovery boils down to percentages.
 Meaning, the percentage of fault allocated to the victim is critical in determining if the victim can recover damages.

 - you take the total amount of compensation that the jury awards the victim;

-- then, you multiply that amount with the percentage of fault attributed to the victim;
+- then, you multiply that amount by the percentage of fault attributed to the victim;

-- that result of that calculation is then deducted from the total amount of compensation the victim was awarded; and
+- The result of that calculation is then deducted from the total amount of compensation the victim was awarded (subject to the update below); and

 - the result of that second calculation is the amount that the victim receives from the defendant’s insurance company.

 Update: Florida replaced its pure comparative negligence system with a modified comparative negligence system.
 Consequently, a personal injury victim can now recover in proportion to the defendant’s percentage of responsibility only if the victim’s own share of responsibility is 50 percent or less.
 If the victim bears more than 50 percent liability, the victim cannot recover from the defendant.

 As a matter of public policy, Florida applies a “no fault” theory to auto accident claims.
 However, this does not mean that at-fault drivers are not held accountable for causing a car accident.